This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 - In mobile computing, a short, uni- or multi-directional input on a touchscreen.
 See also double-tap, drag, hold, multi-touch, pinch, pinch in, pinch out, press, slide, swipe, tap.

 A method whose purpose is to get the value of an instance or class variable.
 This allows another object to find out the value of one of its variables.
-See also accessor method, mutator method, setter method.
+See also accessor method, setter method.

 See grant functional transmission.